hazae41/result/README.md

 When designing a function, you never know how to return that the action failed

-### If you throw an error
+### If you throw an Error

+This is the standard way of dealing with errors

-You are forced to try-catch, you also need to be aware that the function may throw
+But you are forced to try-catch, you also need to be aware that the function may throw

 ```typescript
 // does this throw?
 I don't know